sebzhao/CodingGenie/README.md

 ## Acknowledgements
 ### Continue
 We build CodingGenie off of a fork of Continue, here is their [main repo](https://github.com/continuedev/continue) and [website](https://www.continue.dev/).
-Our fork is not guaranteed to be the most up to date, so please refer to codinggenie/README_CONTINUE.md for the correct Continue README.
+Our fork is not guaranteed to be the most up to date, so please refer to codinggenie/README_CONTINUE.md and codinggenie/docs/ for the correct information on Continue and its features.

 ## Getting Started